Nico-Posada/fnv-hash-cracking/README.md

 # Examples
 To find examples for different use cases, check out the [examples](./examples/) directory for some files with basic examples.

+# Python Interface
+For ease of use with python, check out the example [here](./examples/python-interface/).

 # Tests and Benchmarks (WIP)
 To compile and run the test script, run the following
 ```bash